MayDaReal/docsify-archethic-demo/home.md

 ## Deployment Process

-1. Configure Docsify-This and prepare the Markdown files.
-2. Deploy the generated site using aeHosting on the Archethic testnet.
-3. Observe how dynamic updates work without needing manual redeployment.

 To successfully deploy and test a Docsify-This site on Archethic's aeHosting, follow these detailed steps:

 ### 1. **Prepare Docsify-This and Markdown Files**